 We’ll start with how to care for enameled style cast iron, as it is quite a bit easier.

-Because the inside of enameled pieces has a coating, it's okay to clean these with soap and water.
+Because the inside of enameled pieces has a coating instead of seasoning, you can clean these with soap and water.
 You can even use a sponge or brush to clean the tougher spots.
-But avoid using steel wool, or any kind of hardened abrasive cleaner that could scratch or remove the coating.
+However, avoid using steel wool or any kind of hardened abrasive cleaner that will scratch or remove the coating.

 While some enameled manufacturers claim their products are dishwasher safe, I never take the chance with one.
 They're expensive.
 They're heavy.
 And they're usually big.
 So I’d rather just wash it by hand.
-You also don’t want to risk of having water sit on or in your pan for too long.
-This leads to rust.
+You also don’t want to risk having water sit on or in your pan for too long.
+This leads to rust, even with an enameled coating.

 Thoroughly dry your cast iron cookware before putting it away.
 If you try your best to follow these guidelines, your enameled pieces should give you many years of consistent work.

-Whether it’s a skillet, Dutch oven, or grill, these are basically the same as what people used a hundred years ago.
-The only minor difference is that the more recently manufactured pans have a rougher finish, making them a little bit less naturally non-stick than their polished finish predecessors.
+Whether it’s a skillet, Dutch oven, or grill, the design of cast iron pans hasn't changed much over the past hundred years.
+The only minor difference is that the more recently manufactured pans have a rougher finish, making them a bit less naturally non-stick than their polished finish predecessors.
 Not to worry though, with proper care and good seasoning, you can get a more modern pan to be almost as non-stick as the antiques.

 Pre-Seasoned Cast Iron Cookware

 Now, if you’re purchasing a brand new Lodge or a similar non-enameled brand, quite a few will be labeled as “pre-seasoned”.
-While it’s true that these are technically already seasoned for you, it’s always smart to re-season it yourself.
-This ensures a solid seasoning on your cookware and lets you begin building up the revered seasoning to an ideal non-stick level.
+While it’s true that these have been already seasoned for use, you should add your own layer of seasoning before you get cooking.
+This ensures an even layer of seasoning on your cookware and starts you building it up to an ideal non-stick level.

-There are many different ways to preseason your cast iron.
-Seasoning your pan really just consists of heating up your pan to a very high temperature and coating it with oil or shortening, and all the different ways people come up with are just variations on this.
+Adding to the seasoning on your cast iron cookware can be done in several different ways.
+Seasoning your pan really just consists of heating up your pan to a very high temperature and coating it with oil or shortening.
+Everyone seems to have their own preferred temperature, time, and method, but they all have the same general concept.